Stability-Aware Training of Machine Learning Force Fields with Differentiable Boltzmann Estimators: Appendix

 \subsection{Analysis of Energy and Forces Errors}

-We study the effect of two hyperparameters of StABlE Training, the learning rate $\alpha$ and the strength of QM regularization $\lambda$, on the energy and forces errors of a SchNet NNIP on a held-out test set of aspirin structures.
-We perform StABlE Training as described in Section \ref{sec: methods} for learning rates ranging from $10^{-5}$ to $10^{-3}$ and QM regularization coefficients ranging from $10^0$ to $10^2$.
+We study the effect of two hyperparameters of StABlE Training, the learning rate $\alpha$ and the strength of QM regularization $\lambda$, on the energy and forces errors of a SchNet MLFF on a held-out test set of aspirin structures.
+We perform StABlE Training for learning rates ranging from $10^{-5}$ to $10^{-3}$ and QM regularization coefficients ranging from $10^0$ to $10^2$.
 We perform evaluation of each trained model via MD simulation of 256 parallel replicas at 500K.

-Training runs with high learning rate and low QM loss coefficient achieve greater improvements in stable simulation time relative to a baseline model trained only on QM reference data (Figure \ref{fig:energy_force_analysis}a).
-However, these training runs also incur a greater increase in the Mean Absolute Error (MAE) of force prediction on a held out test dataset (Figure \ref{fig:energy_force_analysis}b).
-Due to training on a single structural observable, the observable-matching component of the StABlE objective is ill-posed: a NNIP which collapses simulations onto a sparse set of states exactly matching the reference observable would globally minimize the observable-matching loss and yield indefinitely stable simulations, while incurring a large QM/force error.
+Training runs with high learning rate and low QM loss coefficient achieve greater improvements in stable simulation time relative to a baseline model trained only on QM reference data (Supplementary Figure \ref{fig:energy_force_analysis}a).
+However, these training runs also incur a greater increase in the Mean Absolute Error (MAE) of force prediction on a held out test dataset (Supplementary Figure \ref{fig:energy_force_analysis}b).
+Due to training on a single structural observable, the observable-matching component of the StABlE objective is ill-posed: a MLFF which collapses simulations onto a sparse set of states exactly matching the reference observable would globally minimize the observable-matching loss and yield indefinitely stable simulations, while incurring a large QM/force error.
 As the learning rate of the StABlE Training procedure is increased, the optimization is increasingly pushed towards this degenerate mode.
 Increasing the weight of the QM objective counteracts this tendency.
-Consequently, a Pareto frontier arises between stability and force prediction accuracy (Figure \ref{fig:energy_force_analysis}c).
+Consequently, a Pareto frontier arises between stability and force prediction accuracy (Supplementary Figure \ref{fig:energy_force_analysis}c).
 Some settings of learning rate and QM loss coefficient are Pareto suboptimal, while choosing among the remaining combinations causes one to move along the frontier.
-Incorporating additional training observables, particularly those which are dynamical in nature (e.g velocity autocorrelation functions), could counteract the degeneracy and push the Pareto frontier outwards.
+Incorporating additional training observables, particularly those which are dynamical in nature (e.g., velocity autocorrelation functions), could counteract the degeneracy and push the Pareto frontier outwards.